Part 1. Consumer Trends in Online Reviews

 5. Reviews are increasingly at play in financial services and insurance.
 Last year, only 13 percent of consumers said they were likely to leave a review after a positive experience at a bank.
 This year, that number jumped up to 19 percent.
 A similar trend is happening in insurance: last year, only 14 percent said they were likely to leave a review after a positive experience with an insurance agent.
 This year, that number rose to 18 percent.

-For part 2 of our report, we took a sample of 9 million reviews (unaffiliated with ReviewTrackers’ clients), to look for big picture trends in the online reviews.
+For part 2 of our report, we took a sample of 9 million reviews (unaffiliated with ReviewTrackers’ clients), to look for big picture trends in online reviews stats.
 These trends included:

 1. Reviews are getting shorter.
 Reviewers are writing simpler and more to-the-point reviews.
 The average review has gotten 65 percent shorter since 2010 and is now roughly the size of a tweet.